 It is one of the parts of medical gases because it promotes exhalation.

 The Carbon dioxide released by baking powder or yeast that makes cake batter rise is the best example of the use of carbon dioxide in everyday life.

 Harmful Effects of Carbon Dioxide

 Emissions released from the burning of fossil fuels combine with moisture in the air.
 The result is precipitation with high acid content.
 This increase in CO2 is harmful to humans, aquatic animals, and plants.
-Incomplete combustion or burning of carbon-containing fuels, such as coal, oil, charcoal, wood, kerosene leads to the formation of Carbon Monoxide.
+Incomplete combustion or burning of carbon-containing fuels, such as coal, oil, charcoal, wood, kerosene, leads to the formation of Carbon Monoxide.

-The affinity of CO for hemoglobin is much more (about 200 times) than that of oxygen.
-In the presence of carbon monoxide, the oxygen-carrying capacity of the hemoglobin is decreased.
+The affinity of CO for haemoglobin is much more (about 200 times) than that of oxygen.
+In the presence of carbon monoxide, the oxygen-carrying capacity of the haemoglobin is decreased.
 The deficiency of oxygen in the blood can cause headaches, dizziness, cardiac and respiratory problems, and even death.
 Because of this reason, it is dangerous to sleep in a closed room with a coke fire burning inside because the burning coke in an insufficient supply of oxygen produces a lot of carbon monoxide that can cause death.

-Moving to renewable sources of energy like solar energy, wind energy, etc will reduce the use of fossil fuels.
+Moving to renewable sources of energy like solar energy, wind energy, etc., will reduce the use of fossil fuels.
 This will reduce the release of carbon dioxide into the atmosphere.